 If you run a food business in the Stroud District you must tell us about any premises you use for storing, selling, distributing or preparing food.
-Food premises includes restaurants, hotels, cafés, shops, supermarkets, staff canteens, kitchens in offices, warehouses, guest houses, delivery vehicles, buffet cars on trains, market and other stalls, hot dog and ice cream vans, etc.
+Food premises examples include restaurants, hotels, cafés, shops, supermarkets, staff canteens, kitchens in offices, warehouses, guest houses, delivery vehicles, buffet cars on trains, market and other stalls, hot dog and ice cream vans.

 If you use vehicles for your food business in connection with permanent premises such as a shop, or warehouse, you only need to tell the local authority how many vehicles you have.
 You do not need to register each vehicle separately.
 If you have one or more vehicles but no permanent premises, you must tell the authority where they are normally kept.

 Anyone starting a new food business must register with the local authority at least 28 days before trading.

 In the case of sites with multiple food business establishments, each individual premises, establishment or outlet must be registered on a separate food premises registration form by the respective food business operator.

 By filling in the application form.
 Registration cannot be refused and there is no charge.
 The registration form must be sent to the Environmental Health Service at the address below.
 If the form is sent to the wrong address, your application will not take effect until it is received at the proper place.
 If you use premises in more than one local authority area, you must register with each authority separately.